echandler5956f/Galileo/README.md

 ```bash
 doxygen
 ```
-in the main directory, and then
+in the main directory, and then open the `index.html` file in the `docs` folder.
+If you are using WSL like me, you can run
 ```bash
 cd docs/html && explorer.exe index.html
 ```